Illuminati Hotties: History

 On December 4, 2020, Illuminati Hotties contributed the song "xmas wish list (what we all asked for)" to the Christmas compilation 'Simply Having a Wonderful Compilation'.

 In 2021, Tudzin announced she had partnered with Hopeless Records to create her own imprint label, Snack Shack Tracks.
 The first release on the imprint was the Illuminati Hotties song "MMMOOOAAAAAYAYA".
 On June 10, Illuminati Hotties released the single "Pool Hopping" and announced its third studio album, Let Me Do One More, that was released on October 1, 2021.

+In 2023, Tudzin performed the vocals for "Igyah Kah", a song composed by Kevin and Deana Kiner, Ludwig Göransson and Noah Gorelick, used in the first episode of the Star Wars: Ahsoka TV series.
+The song was released as a part of the first volume of the first season's original soundtrack album on September 15, 2023.

+On June 5, 2024, Tudzin announced the band's next album, Power which was released August 23.

+On March 5, 2025, Tudzin released a song titled "777", which was co-produced by Melina Duterte of Jay Som.